Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Theoretical properties

-Next, we give definitions of regular trees and random split trees that are often used for consistency proofs in the random forest literature \citep{meinshausen2006, wager2015, cui2017, wager2018}.
+Next, we give definitions of regular trees and random split trees that are often used for consistency proofs in the random forest literature (\cite{meinshausen2006}, \cite{wager2015}, \cite{cui2017}, \cite{wager2018}).

-\begin{definition}[random-split and $\alpha$-regular trees and forests] A tree is called a \textit{random-split} tree if each feature is given a minimum probability ($\varphi/d$) of being the split variable at each intermediate node, where $0<\varphi<1$.
+\begin{definition}[Random-split and $\alpha$-regular trees and forests] A tree is called a \textit{random-split} tree if each feature is given a minimum probability ($\varphi/d$) of being the split variable at each intermediate node, where $0<\varphi<1$ and $d$ is the dimension of the feature space.
 A tree is \textit{$\alpha$-regular}, if every daughter node has at least $\alpha$ fraction of the training sample in the corresponding parent node.
 A random forest is called a \textit{random-split} (\textit{$\alpha$-regular}) forest, if each of its member trees is \textit{random-split} (\textit{$\alpha$-regular}). \end{definition}

 \begin{assumption}[$\alpha$-regular and random split trees] Trees are $\alpha$-regular and random-split with a constant $0<\varphi<1$. \end{assumption}